RMHogervorst/shouldbeapackage/README.md

 - TastR: create balanced food or drinks tasting experiments for party or serious study.
 - witchcraft / bewitcher: -
+- stereotypR : classifies people by their stance.
 - powRballad: solves the ancient problem of; what song do i choose for Kareoke, based on R-level and Nationality.